← Back to blog

 7. Romkerhaller Wasserfall, Lower Saxony

-The Romkerhall Falls in the Harz drop about 64 metres beside the Oker valley road.
-Unusually, the fall is partly artificial: in the 19th century a stream was diverted over the cliff to create the cascade for the nearby castle estate.
-It flows year round and is visible directly from the road.
+The Romkerhall Falls in the Harz drop about 64 metres beside the Oker valley road through the Harz National Park, roughly 15 km south of Goslar.
+Unusually, the fall is partly artificial: in the early 19th century a stream was diverted over the cliff to create the cascade to beautify the estate of the nearby Romkerhall hunting lodge, which served the Harz mining aristocracy.
+The engineering involved a small channel cut along the upper cliff, directing the Goldbach over the edge.
+The result looks entirely natural: a steep, forested drop with spray catching the light among the conifers.

 8. Gütersteiner Wasserfall, Baden-Württemberg